kubedb/docs/docs/guides/clickhouse/volume-expansion/cluster.md

 ➤ kubectl get storageclass
-NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  7d22h longhorn (default)     driver.longhorn.io      Delete          Immediate              true                   6d23h longhorn-static        driver.longhorn.io      Delete          Immediate              true                   6d23h
+NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  7d22h standard (default)     driver.standard.io      Delete          Immediate              true                   6d23h standard-static        driver.standard.io      Delete          Immediate              true                   6d23h
 ```

-We can see from the output the `longhorn` storage class has `ALLOWVOLUMEEXPANSION` field as true.
+We can see from the output the `standard` storage class has `ALLOWVOLUMEEXPANSION` field as true.
 So, this storage class supports volume expansion.
 We can use it.

 Now, we are going to deploy a `ClickHouse` combined cluster with version `24.4.1`.